platformsh/platformsh-docs/docs/src/guides/django/local/ddev.md

 {{% local-dev/next-steps-start name="DDEV" %}}

-    Fill it with the following example, depending on your package manger:
+    Fill it with the following example, depending on your package manager:

     {{< codetabs >}}
 +++